 "The Ellis Hall active learning classrooms opened to students and instructors in January.
 Each of the three renovated classrooms offers unique configurations and technology that allow instructors to employ different teaching and learning strategies.
 Mark Kerr, Senior Communications Officer, visited a few classes early in January to observe how the spaces are impacting teaching and learning."

-The Ellis Hall Active learning Classrooms have been featured in the Queen's News Centre!
+The Ellis Hall Active learning Classrooms have been featured in the Queen's Gazette!
 The article written by Mark Kerr, looks at how the classrooms are being used right now.

 The New Active Learning Space in Ellis Hall has been featured in the Queen's Journal!
 The article by Olivia Bowden, Assistant News Editor, focuses on the already overwhelmingly positive affect the rooms have been having on learning.
 To see the full article please go to the Queen's Journal Website.

 An Open House, hosted by the Centre for Teaching and Learning, will provide the Queen's community with an opportunity to see the new active learning space as part of the Teaching Development Workshop Series.
-Please go to the Queen's News Centre for full article by Craig Leroux.
+Please go to the Queen's Gazette for full article by Craig Leroux.

 Open House in Ellis Hall